 About Pollinator Corridors

-After many years of creating a backyard wildlife habitat garden in their home near the Huachuca Mountains of southeast Arizona, and documenting the migrating and resident birds, mammals, butterflies, dragonflies, damselflies and grasshoppers, Karen LeMay and Bob Behrstock wanted to continue this work through a nonprofit.
-In 2015, Pollinator Corridors (we call it “PoCo”) was formed with a mission of supporting southwest U.S. native plant habitats and pollinators.
+After many years of creating a backyard wildlife habitat garden in their home at the foothills of the Huachuca Mountains of southeast Arizona, and documenting the migrating and resident birds, mammals, butterflies, dragonflies, damselflies and grasshoppers, Karen LeMay and Bob Behrstock wanted to continue this work through a nonprofit.
+In 2015, Pollinator Corridors (we call it “PoCo”) was formed with a mission of supporting greater southwest native plant habitats and pollinators.

 As of 2020, Pollinator Corridors is a member-less nonprofit with three non-paid directors.
 For projects and general expenses, we rely on private donations, local volunteers, and grants.

 Read about the people that have made this organization a reality . . .

 Karen collecting native plant seeds in the Coronado National Forest

 Every personality test taken by Karen indicated her career field should be as a nonprofit director.
 The right opportunity never happened during her working years as a paralegal and later as a contract writer for the federal government, so she formed PoCo just before retiring in 2016.
 It’s the best “job” she’s ever had.